jendave/starforged-custom-compendiums/README.md

   * Click on the `Triggler Trigger` button.
 Then click on `Import` to bring up the file selection dialog.
   * Select the `Triggler Triggers Configuration` file.
 Click on `Save` button and close the dialog.
 * In the `Starforged Custom Macros` compendium, go into the `Macros by jendave` folder.
 Copy the `Impacts & Compbat Positions` folder into the `Macros` tab.
-* The `Custom Conditions` will also work with the [Token Action HUD Ironsworn](https://foundryvtt.com/packages/token-action-hud-ironsworn).
+* The `Impacts & Combat Positions` functionality will also work with the [Token Action HUD Ironsworn](https://foundryvtt.com/packages/token-action-hud-ironsworn).

 ### Dependencies